-In a buyer’s market, an abundance of housing inventory for sale gives buyers plenty of options to choose from — thus giving them more leverage than sellers in the home buying process.
-When there are more homes for sale than there are buyers, sellers have to work harder, and potentially offer more concessions, to get a buyer’s attention.
+In a buyer’s market, an abundance of housing inventory for sale gives buyers plenty of options to choose from — thus giving them more leverage than sellers in the homebuying process.
+It follows one of the most fundamental laws of economics: supply and demand.
+When the supply of something is high, consumers have more bargaining power.
+In a buyer’s market, sellers have to work harder, and potentially offer more concessions, to get a buyer’s attention.
 For example, if a buyer is looking for a three-bedroom home in a particular area and there are several available, they have the luxury of being picky about which one they prefer based on the best price, terms or condition.

 Are we in a buyer’s market?

-Working with the best real estate agent you can find is crucial.
-Experienced listing agents know how to price your home correctly to quickly attract buyers, and what concessions to offer to entice more offers than competing homes.
+- Find the right real estate agent: Home sellers may be in for a rude awakening when the scales tip in buyers’ favor, so selling with the help of a pro agent is crucial.
+Experienced listing agents know how to price your home to attract the most buyers, and what will make your home more enticing than competing properties.
 They can also advise you on cost-effective ways to quickly add value to your home.

 - You can certainly sell your home in a buyer’s market.
-But sellers should work with an experienced agent to make sure their home is priced competitively to bring in the best offers.
+But sellers should work with an experienced agent to make sure their home is priced competitively and has what it needs to bring in the best offers.